 Tourists visit Harbin in winter for its ice festival and ski slopes.
 Tibet has clear skies and big daily temperature differences and is best avoided in the frigid winter.
 The Silk Road in the Northwest is also best explored in the warmer months, when the deserts and barren vistas are at their best.

-North-Central China (Beijing, Xi’an) is similar in climate to Nebraska and Kansas, with less snow and rain during the winter.
+North China is similar in climate to Nebraska and Kansas, with much less snow and rain during the winter.
 Dry with hot summers and cold winters, late winter and early spring bring regular dust storms and haze.

 Northeast China (Shenyang, Harbin) is similar to Minnesota.
 Dry with a short warm summer, and a long and very cold winter.